someweisguy/esp_dmx/README.md

 ## Reading and Writing RDM

 Using only the functions listed above it is possible to send and receive RDM packets.
 When an RDM packet is written using `dmx_write()` the DMX driver will respond accordingly and ensure that RDM timing requirements are met.
-For example, calls to `dmx_send()` typically send a DMX break and mark-after-break when sending a DMX packet with a null start code.
+For example, calls to `dmx_send()` and `dmx_send_num()` typically send a DMX break and mark-after-break when sending a DMX packet with a null start code.
 When sending an RDM discovery response packet the DMX driver automatically removes the DMX break and mark-after-break which is required per the RDM standard.
-Sending RDM responses with `dmx_send()` may also fail when the DMX driver has detected that the RDM response timeout has already elapsed.
+Sending RDM responses with `dmx_send()` or `dmx_send_num()` may also fail when the DMX driver has detected that the RDM response timeout has already elapsed.
 This is done to reduce the number of data collisions on the RDM bus and keeps the RDM bus operating properly.

 ```c
 // This is a hard-coded discovery response packet.